rust-lang/reference/src/attributes/codegen.md

 ## The `instruction_set` attribute

+On some CPU architectures it is possible to mix more than one instruction set into a single program.
+The `instruction_set` attribute lets you control which instruction set a particular function will be generated for.
-The *`instruction_set` attribute* may be applied to a function to enable code generation for a specific instruction set supported by the target architecture.
-It uses the [_MetaListPath_] syntax and a path comprised of the architecture and instruction set to specify how to generate the code for architectures where a single program may utilize multiple instruction sets.
+It uses the [_MetaListPath_] syntax, and a path comprised of the architecture family name and instruction set name.

-The following values are available on targets for the `ARMv4` and `ARMv5te` architectures:
+[_MetaListPath_]: ../attributes.md#meta-item-attribute-syntax

+For the `ARMv4T` and `ARMv5te` architectures, the following are supported:

-* `arm::a32` - Uses ARM code.
+* `arm::a32` - Generate the function as A32 "ARM" code.
-* `arm::t32` - Uses Thumb code.
+* `arm::t32` - Generate the function as T32 "Thumb" code.

 <!-- ignore: arm-only -->
 ```rust,ignore